SourceCode1037/SourceCode1037.github.io/content/about/index.md

 See the [Hugo documentation](https://gohugo.io/themes/installing/) for more information.

+I'm Zeyuan Yin
 <!--

-I’m a junior undergraduate student studying Computer Science in  Huazhong University of Science and Technology ([HUST](http://english.hust.edu.cn/)).
-I’m expected to graduate in 2022.
+I'm a junior undergraduate student studying Computer Science in  Huazhong University of Science and Technology ([HUST](http://english.hust.edu.cn/)).
+I'm expected to graduate in 2022.

 ## Education